department-of-veterans-affairs/va.gov-team/products/public-websites/content-team-processes/URL-redirect-process/readme.md

 insert legacy URL | insert new URL
 * **Steps to Complete:** Checklist of action items to complete from initial request through implementation of the redirect to ensure all individuals working on this are notified of status updates.

 **Step 2.** Mikki will vet the URLs, including verifying if the URLs require Drupal changes, and then assign _@stephorkandatx (Stephanie)_, _@ncksllvn (Nick)_, and _@lunascoop (Selina)_.
 If there are URLs that require Drupal changes before redirect implementation, Mikki will request that the content writer create a separate ticket for those URLs.
+Selina will reach out to @bethpotts (Beth Potts, DEPO Content Lead) for appropriate stakeholder contacts based on URLs listed.

 **Step 3.** Stephanie will coordinate with Nick and Selina to size and put it on the Website team’s backlog.
 Nick or Kelson may be assigned, based on current sprint’s workload.